 Image

 A group for adults in Cambridgeshire who stammer or have a connection to it.

-Organiser Robert says, "At meetings we generally chat about our recent experiences and feelings but primarily we are there to support one another and where possible to pass on any knowledge or advice from our many years of experience.
-We talk about not only the overt symptoms of stammering (the lack of fluency) but also the covert side, which involves everything from embarrassment to a lack of confidence in our social or professional lives.
+Organiser Robert says, "At meetings we generally chat about our recent experiences and feelings.
+This can be about overt stammering but also the covert side of things, from embarrassment to a lack of confidence in our social or professional lives.

-• To provide an opportunity for people who stammer to meet and talk socially.
+• an opportunity for people who stammer to meet and talk socially

-• To provide a non-judgemental environment where one is allowed to stammer freely.
+• a non-judgemental environment where one is allowed to stammer freely

-• To provide an opportunity to practice speech techniques of one's choice.
+• an opportunity to practice speech techniques of one's choice

-• To provide opportunities for individuals to reflect on their past month in terms of speech and associated feelings.
+• opportunities to reflect on our past months in terms of speech and associated feelings

-• And last, but not least, to have fun!"
+'Last, but not least, we're there to have fun!

-The group was featured in this article in Cambridge News in March 2017, when it celebrated its 10th anniversary.
+The group was featured in an article in Cambridge News in March 2017, when it celebrated its 10th anniversary.

+Image